Short Answer: Always collect the Dipole-dipole array AND Strong-Gradient array.

 The Dipole-dipole array is the primary array for any high-resolution survey.
 Adding the Strong-Gradient array (the Wenner and Schlumberger arrays can be computed from the Strong Gradient array results; it is also well suited for newer and faster multi-channel systems) assures complete data coverage and higher signal levels which helps when some dipole-dipole may not be retained in the final model due to misfit filtering/noise.

 The Strong-Gradient is a much faster array to collect (80% faster) than the Dipole-Dipole array and has higher signal levels, but lower resolution.
 It is standard practice for 2D surveys to collect the Strong-Gradient in a merged or hybrid command file of Dipole-Dipole + Strong-Gradient.
 If a merged command file is not available, you can always collect Dipole-dipole first and then the Strong-Gradient second from their respective command files and merge the resulting data files later in EarthImager™ 2D.
+This is found in Tools > Merge Data and it produces the same final model.

 For more information on how to merge command files, see this article: How do I make a combined command file?